FearIndigo/godot-line3d/README.md

 A demo project is provided in the `line3d-demo` folder that showcases some basic functionality.

-Use W, A, S, D keys to move.
+Use W, A, S, D, Q, E keys to move.
+Hold shift to increase speed.
 Click and drag with the right mouse button to look.

 > [!NOTE]
 > You are required to build the binaries for your target platforms for the demo project to work.